ROSHANRAJUDANIEL-HUB/github-slideshow/_posts/0000-01-02-ROSHANRAJUDANIEL-HUB.md

 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Roshan Raju slide!"
 ---
 this is my roshan text.
 Use the left arrow to go back!